roadkillwiki/roadkill/src/Roadkill.Site/build-readme.txt

 ==Testing Windows Authentication==
 This can be done by creating a new Windows 2008 server and running into inside VirtualBox.

 Install ActiveDirectory, call your domain Contoso.com.
-Roadkill settings are then:
--	LDAP://contoso.com
--	administrator
--	Passw0rd

 The two user groups are RoadkillEditors, RoadkillAdmins.
 I then setup two users to belong to each:
 BobAdmin - RoadkillAdmins
 EricEditor - RoadkillEditors

+The Roadkill Windows auth settings are then:
+-	LDAP://contoso.com
+-	administrator
+-	Passw0rd